jschrempp/RFID_Lock/README.md

 Particle Argon-based RFID stations with a commercial cloud CRM system and an internal tracking database.
 The MN_ACL project ensures that people who access the facility are paid up members in good standing and that members who access certain locations containing sophisticated industrial equipment have basic operating and safety instruction credentials.
-The project controls access via red/green lit buttons and audible beeper.
+The project controls access via red/green lit buttons and an audible beeper.

 Certain locations within the Makerspace contain expensive materials, parts and accessories.
 We decided to create a Particle Photon-based add-on that could subscribe to publications sent by the Argons in the RFID stations